Xinzhe99/StackMFF-V2/README.md

 > [!NOTE]
 > 🎉 **2025.08**: We fixed a numerical precision bug in our StackMFF V2 paper's code, which had previously caused degraded fusion image quality.

+> 🎉 **2025.08**: To facilitate user processing of image pair datasets, we provide the `predict_pair_datasets.py` script for batch evaluation of image pair datasets with A/B folder structure.

 > 🎉 **2025.04**: Our StackMFF V2 paper has been submitted!
 Coming soon~

 > 🎉 **2024.03**: Our StackMFF V1 paper has been accepted by Applied Intelligence (APIN)!